“I stand at the door and knock. If anyone hears my voice and opens the door, I will come in and eat with that person, and they with me.” Rev 3:20

 It will basically involve arriving at about 9.30am to unlock the fire doors and gates and the paddock (in consultation with the duty elder and door steward).
 Following the service there will be the need to ensure all doors and gates are locked, all windows closed and all lights are turned off.
 You would be the last person to leave the church.

-If you can help with this, please do let us know by e-mailing firstname.lastname@example.org or speaking to Liz or Jo Barnard-Edwards.
+If you can help with either of these please do let us know by e-mailing firstname.lastname@example.org or speaking to Liz or Jo Barnard-Edwards.

 There will be prayer meetings on Wednesday and Saturday mornings at 9.30am and the Zoom details will be e-mailed early in the week.
-The Bible Study homegroup on Zoom will be meeting on Tuesday 14th March (not this week) at 7.30 pm as we continue the Lectio course.
+The Bible Study homegroup on Zoom will be meeting on Tuesday at 7.30 pm as we continue the Lectio course – again Zoom details will be sent out early next week.

 With love and blessings.